noormohammed/vectorai-fs-project/README.md

 ## Vector Full Stack Project using React, FastAPI, PostgreSQL and Docker Compose.

-This is consists of the following applications:
+This consists of the following applications:

 - Front End Application developed using React
 - Back End Application developed using Python and FastAPI